Hurricane Ophelia (2005): The Carolinas

 North Carolina Governor Mike Easley declared a state of emergency on September 10.
 Flood concerns were high along Pamlico Sound and the Neuse River where a storm surge of 6 to 11 ft was forecast.
 Low-lying areas along the Neuse River in particular were severely impacted by Hurricane Isabel in 2003.
 Mandatory evacuation orders were issued for the approximately 800 tourists on Ocracoke Island on September 11.
 The decision was made at least partly in response to the effects of Hurricane Alex the previous year.
 Communities elsewhere in the state were uncertain whether or not to issue evacuation orders.
 Mandatory evacuations were issued for six counties, including Hatteras Island, while eight others had voluntary orders in place by September 14.
 Sixty shelters were opened statewide.
 At least 95 people used public shelters in Wilmington.
 Evacuations were ordered for a 20-block area of Washington that had flooded during Hurricane Fran in 1996.

 Ferry service across the Pamlico Sound was suspended on September 12 due to high seas.
 Both of the state's major ports were shut down.
 Schools were closed across five counties on September 13.
 Classes were suspended at the University of North Carolina Wilmington and East Carolina University.
 The North Carolina National Guard deployed 300 troops to staging centers in eastern areas of the state.
 The National Guard was supplemented by 460 highway patrol officers, swift-water and urban search and rescue teams, and seven helicopters.
 Two warehouses stocked with two days-worth of food for 10,000 people were readied.
 FEMA deployed 250 personnel, a larger-than-normal response for a storm of Ophelia's intensity in light of the damage caused by Katrina.
 Progress Energy mobilized at least 900 people to restore power, including 600 supplementary personnel.
 Linemen originally sent to the Gulf Coast were recalled to the state and 140 additional workers from South Carolina Electric & Gas Company were provided.
 The United States Department of Energy deployed personnel to assist local services.
 The Brunswick Nuclear Generating Station declared an "unusual event" as a precautionary measure.

 Elsewhere

 Virginia Governor Mark Warner declared a state of emergency and activated the National Guard.
 On September 13, 23 F-15 Eagles and 90 personnel were relocated from Langley Air Force Base to Eglin Air Force Base in Florida.
 The Maryland Emergency Management Agency held daily briefings on the storm, though effects in the state were expected to be minimal.
 Concern was raised for the possibility of flooding along Chesapeake Bay.
 Campgrounds throughout Cape Cod were shut down for the duration of the storm.
 Food and water were provided to 200 people who were displaced by Hurricane Katrina and living at Camp Edwards.
 Counselors were provided to assist anyone stressed from experiencing another storm.
-In Chatham, Massachusetts, fishermen moved their boats to sheltered areas while the local harbormaster ensured docked vessels were properly secured.
+In Chatham, Massachusetts, fishermen moved their boats to safety while the local harbormaster ensured docked vessels were properly secured.